 BOSTON -- The agile development process for business intelligence and data warehousing begins with a flaw.
 It assumes that internal customers -- often business users -- know precisely what they want when they request something from IT.

-But that may be assuming too much, according to Ken Collier, the keynote speaker at
+But that may be assuming too much, according to Ken Collier, the keynote speaker at The Data Warehousing Institute's agile business intelligence (BI) conference and the agile analytics practice lead for Chicago-based IT consulting firm ThoughtWorks Inc.

 "They know that they need a report that does what their current quarterly financial report does or what their weekly KPIs [key performance indicators] give them," he said.
 "They don't have knowledge about all of the other things that are possible.
 And, therefore, they tend to narrow their perspective and write [requirements] that are very down the middle."